rosskettle/graphpaper/readme.md

 ##Usage

-The constuctor returns a new Grid object.
+The constuctor returns a new Graphpaper object.
 Using `new` is optional.

-    var grid = new Grid();
+    var graphpaper = new Graphpaper();

-The object has an `element` property that references a DOM canvas element on which the grid is rendered.
+The object has an `element` property that references a DOM canvas element on which the graphpaper is rendered.

 The constructor accepts a properties object.
 Each property will override the default property value.

-    var grid = new Grid({cellWidth: 5, cellHeight, 5});
+    var graphpaper = new Graphpaper({cellWidth: 5, cellHeight, 5});

-To change properties after the grid has been created you can use the `setProps` function.
+To change properties after the graphpaper has been created you can use the `setProps` function.

-    grid.setProps({offsetX: 4, offsetY: 4});
+    graphpaper.setProps({offsetX: 4, offsetY: 4});

-Changing a property using the `setProps` function will cause the grid to re-render.
+Changing a property using the `setProps` function will cause the graphpaper to re-render.
 The

-The grid can be forced to re-render at any time using `draw`.
+The graphpaper can be forced to re-render at any time using `draw`.
 However this isn't necessary with normal usage.

-    grid.draw();
+    graphpaper.draw();

 ### Properties